A Theological Reflection of God's Promise and Blessing To All People

 Living as the Blessed People of Promise

 To live by faith is to live within the promise.
-The blessing of Abraham now rests upon all who trust in Christ—not because of lineage, law, or human effort, but because God is faithful to what He has spoken.
+The blessing of Abraham now rests upon all who believe in Christ—not because of lineage, law, or human effort, but because God is faithful to what He has promised.

-The promise that once seemed confined has now been revealed in its fullness: God has blessed all people of all nations in Christ, creating one people who stand justified by faith and live by grace.
+The promise that once seemed confined has now been revealed to all people: God has blessed people of all nations in Christ, creating one people who stand justified by faith according to grace.

 May the church never forget that it exists not by law, not by flesh, and not by merit—but by promise fulfilled in Jesus Christ: one people, circumcised of the heart by the Spirit, the Children of the Promise.